Sean-OBrien95/Pre-Loved-Pieces/README.md

 # Features

 In this section I will be covering the various features I have implemented, who I had in mind when creating them, and why they are useful.
-This project has 2 different paths depending on what the user selects, and different ways to complete the paths and exit earlier.
+This project has 2 different paths depending on what the user selects.
+Before the path the user must also input a username.

 The structure of the buyers path is that the user is given a list of items to select that appear in a grid.
 Each item has a numeric value that the user must pick and then be prompted if they would like to make another selection.
-The user is also able to break out of this loop by entering 0.
 Once the user has selcted all the items the system will display them back and show the total value as well as the total savings.
 The user is then given the option to accept or decline.
-Both options take the user out of the system, but if they accept the items are taken from the spreadsheet and how much they saved is displayed back.

-The structure of the seller path
+If the user accepts, the items are then removed from the spreadsheet and they are given feedback telling them it is successful.
+If they decline, the items are not removed.
+After either option, they are given the option to continue using the system to buy or sell, or exit.

+The structure of the seller path is that the user is prompted to input an item name, an original value, and then the percent they would like to discount it by.
+After they have done this, they will be displayed all this information back as well as a new discounted value that is calculated by the system.
+After this, they will be given the option to confirm sale or decline.
+If they confirm, the item is then added to the spreadsheet.
+If they decline it is not updated.
+Both options will give the user the option to start the program again afterwards.

+# Future Features

+There is one feature that I have not implemented that I would like to add at a later stage.
+This feature is to make the items already selected not appear on the buyer path when the user goes to select another item.
+I decided not to implement this yet as I felt it would be beyond my current knowledge to be able to make them not appear, or temporarily remove them from the list.

 # User Stories